 Since the charity started the foundation has had many supporters, selfless people and organisations willing to donate their time and money to our cause.
 It is simply not possible to name them all, so here is a sample.
 Please know that even if you are not listed on this page, we will try to put you on our facebook page and we sincerely thank you for your support.

-Several events have been held to rasie funda and a sponsored Sky Dive is being held on 31st May.
-There are also plans for a memorial event in July.
+Several events have been held to raise funds and including sponsored Sky Dives.
 Many thanks to Debbie of Hay Mills Social Club for the use of the function room, free of charge, on several occasions.

 Birmingham Liberal Democrats support our campaign to place Bleed Control kits in publicly acessible places.
 Morriam Jan and Councillor Baber visited the House of Lords and presented a motion to have Control The Bleed kits available across the city, schools, colleges and in particular places in the nightime economy e.g. pubs

 Nicci Collins, the Safer Neighbourhoods Partnership Manager of Birmingham City Council has been very active in partnering with us to achieve several goals.
 One of which is to update and reprint a 'Good Practice for Licenced Premises' booklet.
 It will be recommended good practice for licenced premises to have bleed control kits on their premises.

 Nicci has also been very active in the combined efforts to develop the First Aid Public Access Haemorrhage Control Kit with Prometheus Medical under the assistance of West Midlands Ambulance Service.

 A pilot scheme is being launched on the 4th of June in the Birmingham City Center.
 We sincerely thank them for everything they are doing.